HostBox/nette-social-plugins/README.md

 ===================

-Support for Facebook, Twitter, Google+ and Pinterest
+Support for Facebook, Twitter, Google+, LinkedIn and Pinterest
 -------------------

 **Facebook:**